 Studying the Certificate IV in Accounting and Bookkeeping at Holmesglen

-This course is your stepping stone to becoming an assistant accountant, account clerk, bookkeeper or BAS agent.
-You’ll learn how to be agile and adaptive to ongoing changes in the financial services industry.
+This course is also your stepping stone to becoming an assistant accountant, account clerk, bookkeeper or BAS agent.

 ||Process financial transactions and extract interim reports